dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 The provision for the OP is as follows:

 1. It MUST support OpenID Connect Aggregated Claims as an OpenID Provider.
-1. It MUST act as an OpenID Connect relying party to CPs to fetches claims from CPs according to instructions given by the Subject.
+1. It MUST act as an OpenID Connect relying party to CPs to fetche claims from CPs according to instructions given by the Subject.
 1. As an OpenID Provider, OP MUST implement mandatory to implement extensions that this document defines.
 1. It MAY store the signed claims obtained from CPs with appropriate safeguarding controls.
 1. To the authenticated Subject, it MUST provide a user interface to show what claims about the subject it stores.